Civil Action Against Queensland Police for Unlawful Conduct

-The next day, police visited BST’s home and told her she was to be placed under arrest for outstanding warrants.
-BST protested her innocence and explained the warrants had been revoked at the prosecution.
-BST was put in the officer’s vehicle and was taken to the police station.
-The officer took her DNA and placed her in a cell, where she was kept until the following morning.
+Despite the warrants being revoked by the prosecution, the police visited Berry’s home the next day and told her she was to be placed under arrest for outstanding warrants.
+Berry explained her innocence and protested against the arrest.
+However, the officers took her DNA and placed her in a cell, where she was kept until the following morning.

-O’Brien Criminal and Civil Solicitors acted for BST and brought a court action against the police for unlawful assault and battery.
-BST was given a significant settlement before the trial.
+O’Brien Criminal and Civil Solicitors took up the case and pursued a court action against the police for unlawful assault and battery.
+With their assistance, Berry was able to secure a significant settlement before the trial.

 If you believe you have been unlawfully arrested, assaulted or mistreated by the police, you may be able to pursue a claim for compensation.